-Fig. B1b shows that the two (synthetic and theoretical) red noise tests (for Niño3 index via EMD) are somewhat comparable and that the majority of the input (e.g., Niño3 index) data (blue dots) lies within the red noise range (i.e., within the pink-dots, and below the pink/red dotted line).
-However, we can identify one IMF (period \sim 31 months or \sim 2.5 years) that is above the red noise threshold and well within the typical ENSO timescale (2-8 years), suggesting quasi-periodic behaviour (oscillations).

-Similarly, we can identify one significant IMF (via MEMD) in the PC1 (Fig. B1c) of the 4-variable 3-variable field (discussed in section 2.1, Appendix A) with a period of ~37 months (~3 years; i.e., IMF13).
-Note that we use PC1 of the combined field for identification as an example of the overall significant tropical Pacific IMFs (via MEMD) herein Fig. B1c, since PC1 strongly dominates the EOF decomposition of the field SST field there.
-One could potentially also compute significant modes across all grid points, e.g., by averaging data by computing red noise test at each grid-point and then average the results over all grid-points, but we have not used this here.
+- Fig. B1b shows that the two (synthetic and theoretical) red noise tests (for Niño3 index via EMD) are somewhat comparable and that the majority of the input (e.g., Niño3 index) data (blue dots) lies within the red noise range (i.e., within the pink-dots, and below the pink/red dotted line).
+However, we can identify one IMF (period ~31 months or ~2.5 years) that is above the red noise threshold and well within the typical ENSO timescale (2-8 years), suggesting quasi-periodic behaviour (oscillations).
+Similarly, we can identify one significant IMF (via MEMD) in the PC1 (Fig. B1c) of the 3-variable field (discussed in section - 845 2.1, Appendix A) with a period of ~37 months (~3 years; i.e., IMF13).
+Note that we use PC1 of the combined field as an example of the overall tropical Pacific IMFs (via MEMD) in Fig. B1c, since PC1 strongly dominates the EOF decomposition of the SST field there.
+One could potentially also compute significant modes by computing red noise test at each grid-point and then average the results over all grid-points, but we have not used this here.
 Instead, we use an additional test on map-plots in section 3 (Fig. 2; Figs. S2-S4 in supplement), where we identify potentially "oscillatory" grid points and use grey shading on areas that are well represented with red noise alone (i.e., not significant).

 Upon a reconstruction of IMFs for the x-y-t SSTs (Eq.
 A4), we can average SSTs over the Niño3 region (using the same IMFs obtained via MEMD; see also section 2.2).
-This yields two significant modes (i.e., IMF12, IMF13; Fig. B1d) both within the quasi-biennial QB and LF/QQ range of the ENSO (Allan, 2000; Jajcay et al., 2018), i.e., with periods of ~23-22 and ~37 34 months (~2-3 years), respectively.
-This means that Nino3-Niño3 index has 2 significant modes of variability (identified via MEMD), but the region of significance is narrow (small) for the ~23-22 month-mode (IMF12; see Fig. S2), thus it is not apparent in the PC1 test that encompasses the whole tropical Pacific -(Fig. B1c).
+This yields two significant modes (i.e., IMF12, IMF13; Fig. B1d) both within the quasi-biennial QB and LF/QQ range of the ENSO (Allan, 2000; Jajcay et al., 2018), i.e., with periods of \sim 22 and \sim 34 months (\sim 2-3 years), respectively.
+This means that Niño3 index has 2 significant modes of variability (identified via MEMD), but the region of significance is narrow (small) for the \sim 22 month-mode (IMF12; see Fig. S2), thus it is not apparent in the PC1 test that encompasses the whole tropical Pacific (Fig. B1c).
 The latter serves as an additional (more subjective) test for quasi-periodic modes of variability across the tropical Pacific, which suggests that IMF12 is only marginally significant and only in the Niño3 region (Fig. S2).
-Similarly, another (more subjective) test was used to make sure that the two quasi-periodic modes identified are well separated (in terms of timescale) from the other modes (and from each other) to avoid identifying mixed modes as significant quasi-periodic modes of variability (see below).
+Similarly, another (more subjective) test was used to make sure that the two quasi-periodic modes identified are well separated (in terms of timescale) from the other modes (and from each other) to avoid identifying

+860 mixed modes as significant quasi-periodic modes of variability (see below).